OlivierBldn/e-link/README.md

    - The app handles four connection states: `connecting`, `connected`, `disconnecting`, and `disconnected`.
    - The user is informed of the current connection state through a status message and icons.

+5. **Connection Error Handling**:
+   - If the connection fails, the app displays an error message to the user.

+6. **Permission Handling**:
+   - The app requests the necessary permissions for BLE functionality if they are not already granted.
+   - The user is prompted to grant location and Bluetooth permissions.

+7. **Device Details**:
+   - The user can view the details of a connected device, including its MAC address and services.

 ---

 #### How to Use